-As at 30 September 2016, the F&N Board comprises nine non-executive Directors, of whom three are independent.
-The three independent Directors help to uphold good corporate governance at the Board level and their presence facilitates the exercise of objective independent judgment on corporate affairs.
+As at 30 September 2017, the F&N Board comprises nine non-executive Directors, of whom three are independent.
+Based on declarations of independence made by each of the independent Directors, none of them has any relationship with the Company, its related corporations1, the Group's 10% shareholders2 or the officers of the Company that could interfere or be reasonably perceived to interfere with the exercise of their independent business judgement with a view to the best interest of the Company.
+These three independent Directors help to uphold good corporate governance at the Board level and their presence facilitates the exercise of objective independent judgment on corporate affairs.
 Their participation and input also ensures that key issues and strategies are critically reviewed, constructively challenged, fully discussed and thoroughly examined, always taking into account the long-term interests of F&N and its shareholders.
-The Company is reviewing its Board composition so as to work towards complying with Principle 2.2 of the Code.
-As at 30 September 2016, none of the independent Directors have been on the Board for more than nine years.
+The Company is actively reviewing its Board composition so as to comply with Guideline 2.2 of the Code.
+As at 30 September 2017, none of the independent Directors have been on the Board for more than nine years.